-- Obtaining management's assessment of the going concern basis of preparation by reviewing future plans and tested cash flow projections prepared by the Group for consistency with our understanding of planned activities; - Held discussions with management as to any future capital raisings and tested the forecasted cash flows for the twelve month period from the date of signing the financial statements for mathematical accuracy; - Comparing forecast expenditure against actual levels of expenditure for the 2022 financial year and obtaining explanations for any significant variances; - Obtained representations from management and the directors as to the adequacy of cash resources; and - Assessed the adequacy and completeness of related disclosures in the financial statements.
+- Obtained management's assessment of the going concern basis of preparation by reviewing future plans and tested cash flow projections prepared by the Group for consistency with our understanding of planned activities; - Held discussions with management as to any future plans and tested the forecasted cash flows for the twelve month period from the date of signing the financial statements for mathematical accuracy; - Compared forecast expenditure against actual levels of expenditure for the 2023 financial year and obtaining explanations for any significant variances;

+The Group has prepared cash flow projections which include recovery of loan from associate.
 These projections are used to support the sufficiency of working capital.